South Asian men share experiences to support prostate cancer research

 Discussions highlighted 3 key themes:

 - Preferred context for talking about prostate cancer varied with individuals: while many valued group discussions, some preferred one-to-one conversations in GP surgeries.
-Creative ideas, such as wearing awareness badges, were suggested to help encourage informal dialogue.
+Creative ideas, such as wearing awareness badges to stimulate informal conversations about prostate cancer were also suggested.

 - Preferred settings and timing: participants noted that community venues such as mosques and gurdwaras could be trusted spaces for health conversations.
 Suggestions were also made to hold future workshops on weekends to encourage greater attendance.

-- Trusted sources of information – trust was important and community health ambassadors and GP surgeries were identified as credible sources.
+- Trusted sources of information – trust was important and community health ambassadors and GPs were identified as credible sources.
 Attendees explained that personal stories and experiences within families coupled with open communication play a vital role in raising awareness.

 Looking ahead

-The findings will help shape the recruitment approach for a qualitative study which forms part of Aiman’s PhD on prostate cancer among South Asian men, including decisions on whether to use community-based or primary-care based recruitment, and whether interviews should be face-to-face, by phone, or in groups.
-A similar consultation will take place with men from the Somali community in early September.
-Aiman’s PhD is linked to the Bristol BRC project on improving outcomes for South Asian men with prostate cancer.
+The findings will help shape the recruitment approach for a qualitative study which forms part of Aiman’s PhD on prostate cancer among South Asian men.
+This includes decisions on whether to use community-based or primary-care based recruitment, and whether interviews should be face-to-face, by phone or in groups.

 Reflecting on the workshop, Dr Julia Wade said:

-The workshop ended with a strong call for continued investment in community-led initiatives, with participants suggesting that future events could include the offer of on-site blood testing.
+The workshop ended with a strong call by the participants for continued investment in community-led initiatives, along with suggestions for future events potentially including on-site blood testing.
+A similar workshop was conducted with Somali men in early September, with data from the discussions now being analysed.